Tree Kit Instructions

 2. Prepare your materials: lay out zip ties, tree guards, and metal stakes.

 3. Form a tube by rolling one of the tree guards along its long edge.
-This will form a tube approximately 12 inches tall and 5 inches in diameter.
+This will form a tube approximately 12 inches tall and 5 inches in diameter (short and fat, not tall and skinny).

 4. Secure the tube with three zip ties at the top, middle, and bottom.
-Cut off the excess zip tie.
+Cut off the excess zip tie ends.

 5. Repeat the process for the second tube.

-6. Gently lower the first tube over the tree, ensuring it is centered and leaves aren’t pinched.
+7. Gently lower both sections of the tree guard over the tree, ensuring it is centered and leaves aren’t pinched.

-7. Secure the tube at the base with the metal stakes.
+8. Secure the tall tube at the base with the metal stakes 180 degrees apart from each other.

 Care After Planting